Simple sewing projects for absolute beginners

 Posted on

 Whether we like it or not, we all have to dabble in the world of sewing at some point or another in our lives.
 Whether it’s sewing a fallen button back onto a work uniform, creating a costume for a child’s school dress up day or even sewing in name labels to uniform, we all have to turn our hand to this skill at some point.
+Sewing is a great skill to learn as it can help to save money!

 Sewing, however, doesn’t have to be seen as a chore and for many can turn into a wonderful and enjoyable hobby.
 If you’ve managed to somewhat successfully complete the above tasks without too much dilemma, then you’ll be quite surprised at what else your beginners sewing level can achieve.
+Consider taking embroidery classes to expand your skills and learn new techniques to enhance your sewing projects.

 You could even follow this beginners guide to sewing curtains - Yes, even as a beginner, you can muster up a pair of curtains with a few basic skills!

-5 easy sewing projects for beginners
+5 easy sewing projects for beginners:

-1. Sparkle glitter sandals
+1. Beaded sandals

 2. Cushion covers

 If you’re lucky enough to own a sewing machine (or are super patient and can sew neat straight lines by hand), making an cushion cover can be really quite simple.
-It’s a fantastic first project idea for a beginners sewing level.
+It’s a fantastic first project idea for a beginners sewing level

 Cut two pieces of fabric 1 inch larger than your cushion filler to allow for hems.
 Place your fabric pattern side together.
 Sew all the way around leaving a hem, as well as a large enough gap to squeeze your cushion filler in.
 Turn your cushion cover the right way, insert cushion filler and neatly hand sew to close the gap.